 As mentioned, an average thru-hike costs about $1000 a month once on the trail.
 If you take a longer hike, you will need more food, possibly run into weather issues, probably incur more town costs and may need to replace more gear.

 A good, rough equation for overall expenses is this idea:

 COST OF GEAR TO START + TRANSPORTATION TO TRAIL + (MONTHS ON TRAIL * 1000) + TRANSPORTATION FROM TRAIL. = ROUGH COST ESTIMATE

-The cost of your initial gear and transportation to and from trail will differ from hiker to hiker.
+The cost of your initial gear and transportation to and from the trail will differ from hiker to hiker.
 Do you already have the gear?
 Or is this your first long hike and buying all new lightweight gear?
-Do you live in Boston with (relatively) easy and cheap transport up and down from either termini or are you coming from Seattle and need to get some expensive flights to and from each terminus (or a long ass bus ride!)
+Do you live in Boston with (relatively) easy and cheap transport up and down from either terminus or are you coming from Seattle and need to get some expensive flights to and from each terminus (or a long ass bus ride!)

 I feel pretty comfortable on the $1000/mo figure once on the trail.
 This figure includes food, town stops, and some typical gear replacements (shoes and socks come immediately to mind).

 These figures are for a middle of the road hike.
 People who want more luxurious accommodations vs hostels, take side trips with car rentals (Hey!
 Let’s check out some Civil War sites for a few days), expensive restaurant meals vs a burger and beer, etc. will spend more.